Discrete and zeta-regularized determinants of the Laplacian on polygonal domains with Dirichlet boundary conditions: Reference geometries for the continuum heat kernel

 \section{Reference geometries for the continuum heat kernel}

 In this section we review the proof of \cref{eq:ht_asympt}.
-This is substantially the same proof as \cite{Kac66}, who considered the case of the trivial bundle.
-We present it here in order to make it clear that it works unchanged in the nontrivial case and to bring out a number of details in a way which will make it possible to compare with the discrete version.
+This is substantially the same proof as \cite{Kac66}, who considered the case of a planar region (i.e.\ without branching).
+We present it here in order to make it clear that it works unchanged for the more general case and to bring out a number of details in a way which will make it easier to compare with the discrete version.